Apparently Hugo Gernsback knew this day would come. (Well, maybe not this day.)

 According to the New Jersey Stage, “Silver Creek Entertainment offers free access to games during covid-19 outbreak.”

-If feeling stuck inside is getting to you, how about trying break out at Puzzle Break Newton, MA’s virtual Escape the Room?
+If feeling stuck inside is getting to you, how about trying to break out at Puzzle Break Newton, MA’s virtual Escape the Room?
+Note that they are having a special Father’s Day 15% discount offer (with the code FATHER).

 If you need to know how to play boardgames remotely, the New York Times offers some advice in “Classic Board Games With a Touch of Tech.”